 - Each team must register at the beginning of the year as an official FIRST team (either FIRST Tech Challenge or FIRST Robotics Competition) at www.firstinspires.org and pay all associated registration and equipment fees.

 - Registered teams must compete in official FIRST tournaments during the competition season in order to qualify for the UIL Robotics State Championship and recognition.

 - Based on their FIRST season performance:

 - FIRST Tech Challenge teams will be invited to participate in the UIL Robotics State Championship event

 - FIRST Robotics Competition teams at the District State Championship will be eligible for UIL recognition

 How do I know if my team is eligible for UIL Qualification and recognition?

-To be eligible for UIL recognition, an FRC team must meet the following criteria:
+To be eligible for UIL recognition, a team must meet the following criteria:

-2. Each student on the team must be eligible for participation as determined by applicable Texas law and school district policy.
+- All team members must be eligible for participation as determined by the applicable Texas law and school district policy.

 Questions regarding eligibility for UIL recognition can be sent to firstname.lastname@example.org.